 I wanted to log and capture all the video and begin the edit before the end of April as I was going on holiday for four days giving me just under two weeks to finish the project, I had initial problems in logging certain parts of one of my tapes, I kept getting logging errors I tried different capturing devices but the same problem occurred each time, I resolved not to use the piece in the end.

 Once all the footage had been loaded into final cut, the process of choosing what will go in the film and in what order began, until this point I had not had any clear idea of how the narrative of the piece would go, I knew which elements of Rays story I wanted to portray, but the next step of the process is how to tell it.
+I began trawling through the footage marking the peices I wanted to use and sorting clips into bins.

 I soon realised that a lot of the footage I had taken had technical errors in one way or another, some footage was over exposed or under exposed the audio had wind rumbling over it in places.
 Unlike the group project where we had a controlled environment where it is so much easier to set up and make judgements.
 I found that filming and recording alone is a difficult task as there are so many different aspects to think about, filming outside has so many changing circumstances i found it difficult to .
+Once I had narrowed the footage down I decided to hinge the piece around the interview and pick out the audio were Ray had given clear answers or had told a story in full.
+I wanted to show Ray in a balanced light with both his happy go lucky attitude towards life but also his serious and spiritual side.

 I began the project, by setting it to 16/9.
 Initially I had forgotten the 4/3 footage and began working on the piece.
 When I did come to offending footage I decided to increase it in size so that it would fit to the widescreen.
 It was not until later when I saw the quality of the picture that I wished I hadn’t and instead had tried clipping wide screen footage down, I realise either way can be problematic.